Hello, Howdy, G’Day, etc,

 What WooCommerce is and isn’t

-WooCommerce now powers nearly 40% of all online stores with over 1,7m active sites.
+WooCommerce now powers over 1,7m live sites.
 That means millions of amazing people have benefited from the power and flexibility of WooCommerce to start, grow, and maintain their online business.
 We’ve been able to do this together, forever stronger because of our open source roots.

 To be honest, we got a bit overwhelmed by our own growth and diverse customer base this past year.
 It created challenges trying to please everyone in everything we did across product, marketing, and support.
 We also probably spent a little too much time and attention on our competitors and that distracted us from our users and the core of what WooCommerce really excels at.